Karl is a longtime freelancer who's passionate about music, art, and writing.

 Daniel Adam has created a dark, twisting and image-rich album with Trans Am Death.
 It has the feeling of the soundtrack to a horror movie that is full of dark atmosphere and feelings of omen and foreboding.
 For all of that, there are still beautiful melodic moments and small glimmers of light.
-All in all, it told a story of fear and tension leavened by hope and some possibility of a brighter ending.
+All in all, it tells a story of fear and tension leavened by hope and some possibility of a brighter ending.

 Album Review for Trans Am Death